Bunkai9448/Marmalade_Boy_SGB/Text Display Routine/README.md

 this is done to help me read the code faster.
 However, Game explicit data and addresses are commented manually by me, with use of the debuggers from [BGB](https://bgb.bircd.org/) and [Mesen2](https://github.com/SourMesen/Mesen2) emulators.

+## Current Notes (theories, to be checked)
+**WARNING!**
+*These are just my thoughts while manually reading the code on paper.*

+- Check `cp` values in the buffer management 0x1BBC
+- At 0x1D88 the table codes are checked, but seems to be only as iterator for char counting.
+- At 0x1DC4 Actual display for chars
+- At 0x17D0 Convert Char to tile
+- Tile Data to VRAM probably in 0x146F